courk/openflexure-delta-stage/docs/printing_the_components.md

 There are two options for the [main body]{output,qty:1}.

-1. If you just want the stage, you will need to print the [Delta Stage]{qty:1}.
+1. If you just want the stage, you will need to print the [Delta Stage main body].
-2. If you want to use the Delta Stage Microscope, you will need to print [Delta Stage Microscope]{qty:1}.
+2. If you want to use the Delta Stage Microscope, you will need to print [Delta Stage Microscope main body].

 ## Actuators